 Serving Ideas for Cocoa Coffee Cake

-And for a fun little twist, serve it chilled the next day with a scoop of rice krispie ice cream on the side — it’s like childhood and comfort in one bite.
+And here’s a fun discovery: try it chilled the next day with a scoop of my Rice Krispies ice cream on the side.
+It’s like childhood comfort meeting grown-up sophistication—pure magic.

 A Sweet Ending: One Slice, A Hundred Memories